dev-adalz/YouTube-Auto-Reload-Extension/README.md

 * Fully automatic; no manual refresh required.
 * Lightweight and minimal; no icons or extra resources needed.

-## Installation

-1. Download the source code of this extension.
-2. Open Brave/Chrome and navigate to `chrome://extensions/`.
-3. Enable **Developer Mode**.
-4. Click **Load unpacked** and select the folder containing this extension.
-5. Enjoy automatic YouTube reload functionality.

 ## How It Works